-Workers’ compensation benefits in Boca Raton comprises 2/3 of a worker’s 13 weeks average weekly earnings.
+Workers’ compensation benefits in Boca Raton are calculated as 2/3 of a workers’ average weekly earnings over the previous 13 weeks.
 However, it is important to note that it cannot exceed the set maximum weekly income limit.
 In 2021, the maximum weekly income amount a worker can receive is $1,011.

 It is important to remember that temporary total disability benefits come with a 7 day waiting period that the worker will not get the income benefit.
 The worker will only get paid for the first 7-day income benefits if the injuries prevent him/her from going to work for more than 21 days.
 It is awarded to a maximum period of 104 weeks or until maximum medical improvement (MMI) is declared.

-The state of Florida official website for workers’ compensation, has a workers’ compensation benefits calculator that can assist you with figuring out your benefits.
+The state of Florida’s official website for workers’ compensation, has a workers’ compensation benefits calculator that can assist you with figuring out your benefits.

 Are Workers’ Compensation Benefits in Boca Raton Taxed?